What is Autism

 Difficulties in attempts to work out what other people are thinking or feeling.

-Finding it difficult to make sense of what they see and hear, causing them to feel anxious or fearful in in unfamiliar places or with unfamiliar people.
+Finding it difficult to make sense of what they see and hear, causing them to feel anxious or fearful in unfamiliar places or with unfamiliar people.

 To be able to function and participate in the world that surrounds us, we consistently use all of our senses which for each of us may work in different ways, some being more intense than others.

 Our senses play a significant role in determining what actions we take within a particular situation and provide us all with a range of experiences and support our means of interacting with others within our world.
 It is difficult to imagine what it may feel like when just one or all of your / our senses is or becomes intensified or may not present at all.
-This is often referred to as sensory integration dysfunction and for many people with an autism, they are likely to experience this.
+This is often referred to as sensory integration dysfunction and for many people with autism, they are likely to experience this.

 Responses in any given situation presented by someone with autism can be as direct consequence to their sensory experience, often referred to as sensory sensitivity.

-While there is much information available about people with an autism relating to difficulties in being able to distinguish / filter foreground and background information, they are often described as having different levels of ability in extracting or discriminating between relevant and irrelevant information, this often culminates in a high degree of confusion, causing considerable high levels of fear, panic and anxiety.
+While there is much information available about people with autism relating to difficulties in being able to distinguish / filter foreground and background information, they are often described as having different levels of ability in extracting or discriminating between relevant and irrelevant information, this often culminates in a high degree of confusion, causing considerable high levels of fear, panic and anxiety.

 This can occur in one or more of the senses and can mean that a person may be extremely sensitive to certain sensory information (hypersensitive) or may appear not to notice some sensory stimuli (hyposensitive).